Rex Gatchalian: Liveable Valenzuela City

 After completing his projects for the 5 Pillars, Gatchalian's second wave of undertakings focused on transforming Valenzuela into a more liveable one.
 His notion of a liveable city essentially implies the presence of a leveled up infrastructure network and integrated sound protocols on logistics and management that will enable the city to respond to disasters and other challenges - hence, the birth of the ALERT Center (Allied Local Emergency and Evacuation Response Teams).
 The ALERT Center is the brain of the disaster preparedness and response of the city, and the roof of the Valenzuela Disaster Preparedness Office (DPO), the new Central Fire Station, Red Cross Volunteer Center, the Valenzuela Command and Coordinating Center (VCC3), and the VC Tent.

 In 2014, Gatchalian started inaugurating the 3S Centers or the Sentro ng Sama-samang Serbisyo.
 The ‘little city halls’ house the fundamental satellite offices of the local government, such as the barangay health stations, fire substations, Serbisyo Centers (satellite offices for the payment of business permits, real property, and other government taxes), and many more.

 On February 14, 2015, the city's 17th Charter Day, Valenzuelanos’ much awaited Valenzuela People's Park was officially opened to the public.

 Another facility in the city that boasts of a nature-centered open space and is free to the public is the Valenzuela Family Park also in Karuhatan.
 There is a playground, interactive fountain, aviary, fitness machines, amphitheater, and a food park in the park.
 The park is also pet-friendly, bike-friendly, and accessible to persons with disability.

 One of the many initiatives of the city government to create greener spaces, Polo Mini Park was inaugurated on January 21, 2020, six months after the announcement of the rehabilitation of the historical old town square of Polo.
 The park is adorned with hundred-years old luscious trees, fountain, memorial marker commemorating war veterans and statues of Pío Valenzuela and José Rizal.
 The park signifies not only a place for relaxation but also marks the historical identity of the city.

-Dubbed as Valenzuela City's "best kept secret", the Tagalag Fishing Village lies beside a 1.3 km boardwalk in Barangay Tagalag.
-Various activities are being offered in one of the newest attractions in the city such as recreational fishing, line fishing tutorials, bird watching, boating, photowalk, and sunset watching.
+Described by Mayor Rex Gatchalian as Valenzuela City's "best kept secret", the Tagalag Fishing Village lies beside a 1.3 km boardwalk in Barangay Tagalag.
+The attraction offers activities such as recreational fishing, line fishing tutorials, bird watching, boating, photowalk, and sunset watching.